SeanEaston1/cpp-Examples/README.md

 - This collection contains a variety of C++ programs and code snippets that demonstrate different concepts and techniques in the language.

-- The code in this repository is organized by topic and includes examples of functions, classes, data structures, and algorithms.
-Each example includes detailed comments explaining the code and its purpose.
+- The code in this repository is organized by topic and includes examples of data types, functions, arrays, matrix and much more.

 - I hope these examples will be helpful as a reference or learning resource for those working with C++.
 Feel free to browse through the code and use it as you see fit.
 If you have any questions or suggestions, don't hesitate to reach out!